 16. Indoor/Outdoor Catio

-While the catio is normally attached to your home, and is more designed to give an outdoor space as a contrast to the insides of your actual house, you might want to add some secure indoor spaces to the catio itself so that your kitty can enjoy a bit of an escape from the hot sun and also feel more secure in a new spot.
-There’s an easy shortcut for this too if you want – you could customize a larger rabbit hutch or similar, which often has both indoor and outdoor spaces.
-Widen any doorways and you’ve a ready-made cat house with outdoor space to go.
+While the catio usually is attached to your home and is more designed to give an outdoor space as a contrast to the insides of your actual house, you might want to add some secure indoor spaces to the catio itself so that your kitty can enjoy a bit of an escape from the hot sun and also feel more secure in a new spot.

 17. Hammock Catio

-While shelves are a perfectly fine addition to a catio and allow your cat to lay flat and watch the world go by, you could also consider hammocks as an alternative.
-They’re easy to hang between the chicken wire and offer a fun and cozy space for your cat to snooze away the day with a gentle breeze rocking them.
+They’re easy to hang between the chicken wire and offer a fun and cozy space for your cat to sleep away the day with a gentle breeze rocking them.
 Consider adding multiple hammocks into your catio plan for extra variety.

 18. IKEA Catio

-One of the easiest shortcuts to a great catio is to get some IKEA furniture and seal it in with chicken wire.
-A bookcase is a cheap solution, and if you just off-set the shelves then you have a simple, sturdy catio that you can place against any outside window.
+A bookcase is a cheap solution, and if you just offset the shelves, then you have a simple, sturdy catio that you can place against any outside window.
 Super easy and yet effective.

 DIY Catios

-While you can buy catios that are ready to just assemble or pay a handyman to build one for you, it’s usually cheaper to build one yourself.
-You don’t need to be a genius designer either – there are a lot of catio plans that you can buy that tell you all the materials you need and give you step-by-step instructions on how to put the catio together.
+There are a lot of catio plans that you can buy that tell you all the materials you need and give you step-by-step instructions on how to put the catio together.

 Check out my guide to DIY catio plans and catio design ideas.